minprog/uva-prog-ai/20 Problem sets/70 NameSurfer (part 2)/20 Python.md

 ### Dictionaries

-Dictionaries work like `HashMaps` in Java; hey map a key to a value.
+Dictionaries work like `HashMaps` in Java; they map a key to a value.
 A dictionary can be created with curly brackets `{}`.
 Values can be added or retrieved using the familiar square brackets.